 Dispute resolution and complaints procedure

 The Medical School is committed to resolving problems with a student's candidature as quickly and as sensitively as possible.
-To achieve this a procedure has been put in place to assist all parties to resolve any issues that arise.
+To achieve this a complaints procedure for research students has been put in place to assist all parties to resolve any issues that arise.

 If you have a problem in relation to your candidature there are a number of informal way to resolve it, e.g. talk with the Postgraduate Student Coordinator, with someone in the Postgraduate Student Administration Unit, raise it at your Annual Progress Report meeting or make a formal written complaint.
 You can do this at any time.

 The annual progress report form and the annual review process are opportunities for students to inform the Medical School if there is a problem with their candidature.